 Basically this is shared learning.
 There are 3 main ways to learn in Banbury U3A:

 These develop when people come together to participate through a wide range of activities planned by the members themselves.
 These are interest groups rather than courses with group leaders or facilitators rather than teachers, and group members rather than students.
 Typically there is a wide variation in the levels of knowledge and skills within a group’s membership and many do not contain an ‘expert’ in the subject.

 These are held at Banbury Rugby Club, Bodicote Park, Oxford Road, Banbury OX15 4AF, twice a month (except August) and are open to all members.
 The first meeting, held on the second Wednesday afternoon of the month, usually involves an outside speaker.
 The other meeting, held on the fourth Wednesday afternoon of the month, can be presentations by individual members, interest groups, local organisations or another kind of activity.

 Magazines, Newsletters and Bulletins

 Every month, our members receive a Bulletin Sheet which is sent out by email and can also be picked up at our open meetings.
-Our own newsletter is published in both electronic and A5 printed format when required during the year.
 Members also receive, posted to their homes, the magazine Third Age Matters from The Third Age Trust 5 times a year, accompanied by a second magazine Sources 3 times a year.

 Membership and finances